kyma-project/istio/docs/user/00-overview/00-40-overview-istio-setup.md

 # Default Istio setup

 This document provides an overview of the default setup for Istio.
-The Istio module uses the [Istio library](https://github.com/istio/istio/tree/master/operator) for installing Istio.
+Istio Operator uses the [Istio library](https://github.com/istio/istio/tree/master/operator) for installing Istio.
 The module includes components like Istiod (Pilot) and Ingress Gateway, which are enabled by default.

-## Istio module-specific configuration
+## Istio component-specific configuration

 These configuration changes are applied to customize Istio: